Dr. Sebastian T. Meyer

 |2000||Vordiplom Biology Johannes-Gutenberg-University Mainz|

-My research focuses on the question how species rich ecosystems differ from species poor systems in their properties and functioning.
-I am especially interested in plant animal interactions and try to understand the reciprocal effects between herbivores, their natural enemies, and plant diversity.
-More applied aspects of my research investigate how these interactions, and ecosystem functions in general, are altered by human activities like forest fragmentation, land-use, and species introductions.
+My research focuses on the question of how species-rich ecosystems differ from species-poor systems in their properties and functioning.
+I am especially interested in plant-animal and animal-animal interactions, and I investigate the reciprocal effects among herbivores, their natural enemies, and plant diversity.
+More applied aspects of my research study how these interactions, and ecosystem functions in general, are altered by human activities including forest fragmentation, land-use, and species introductions.

 The Jena Experiment (www.the-jena-experiment.de)

-As synthesis post-doc of one of the largest Biodiversity Experiments, I analyze how plant diversity changes functions and properties ranging from abiotic conditions to species interactions, from above- to belowground, and from plants to top predators.
-These analyses are based on a large pool of data collected during the last 12 years by members of the research unit.
-In addition, I measure rates of herbivory and predation investigating their relationship to plant diversity and plant traits.
-These measurements are currently conducted within the doctoral thesis of Lionel Hertzog.
+The Jena Experiment is one of the largest and longest-running biodiversity experiments worldwide.
+Grasslands of controlled plant species richness that form a diversity gradient from monocultures over combinations of 2, 4, 8, and 16 species up to communities with 60 different plant species are investigated since the year 2002.
+I analyse how plant diversity changes functions and properties ranging from abiotic conditions to species interactions, from above- to belowground, and from plants to top predators.
+These analyses are based on a large pool of data collected during the last 18 years by members of the research unit and are currently continued within the doctoral thesis of Laura Argens.
+In addition, I measure rates of herbivory and predation investigating their relationship to plant diversity and plant traits as changes in the community of aboveground consumers together with Anne Ebeling (FSU Jena) in Subproject 5: Plant-consumer interactions as cause and consequence of long-term BEF relationships of the new research unit.

 Quantifying ecosystem functioning is important for both fundamental and applied ecological research.
 However, there is currently a gap between the data available and the data needed to address topical questions, such as the drivers of functioning in different ecosystems under global change or the best management to sustain provisioning of ecosystem functions and services.
-To close the identified ecosystem functioning data gap, I research low-tech, easy to use, repeatable, and cost efficient methods than can be used to measure proxies of ecosystem functions.
-The collection of these methods for of important ecosystem functions I named Rapid Ecosystem Function Assessment (REFA).
-Using REFA enables standardized and comparable measurements of proxies for ecosystem functions on a large scale within and across studies.
+To close the identified ecosystem functioning data gap, I research low-tech, easy to use, repeatable, and cost-efficient methods than can be used to measure proxies of ecosystem functions.
+The collection of these methods for important ecosystem functions I named Rapid Ecosystem Function Assessment (REFA).
+Using REFA enables standardised and comparable measurements of proxies for ecosystem functions on a large scale within and across studies.
 A review introducing REFA has been published in Trends in Ecology and Evolution.
+A handbook of field protocols with detailed descriptions of the methods has been published at MediaTUM.

 Degradation of South Brazilian grasslands